sdcote/coyote/RoadMap.md

 It is expected that several coyote jobs will be involved in machine learning experiments, each transforming the data into intermediate data sets which then feed other data transfer jobs.
 The expectation is that these jobs will be productionalized and run regularly to make assertions.

 #### Features
-* Bring the best of many different external libraries into one data flow by plugging in transforms and listeners which encapsulate the third-party library.
+* Bring the best of different external libraries into one data flow by plugging in transforms and listeners which encapsulate the third-party library.
 * Existing CoyoteDX data flows can be configured to use machine learning algorithms with no programming, just configuration files.
 * Simple, clear path to productionalizing experiments.
-* One framework to incorporate many different tools.
+* One framework to incorporate different tools.
 * Support for registering components with the web server enabling the monitoring and results of machine learning jobs via ReST calls.
 * ARFF and XRFF file format support, readers and writers both supporting compression.